writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ### Makefile - Take One

-Initially, I decomposed the two problems above with the intent of addressing defining variables first.
+Initially, I broke down the two problems above with the intent of addressing defining variables first.
 As a result, I ended up with a monolithic single target in the Makefile below:

 ```console
 # Populate with your variables